Sguha2802/Quadpy/README.md

 `pip install -i https://test.pypi.org/simple/ quadpy4`

-A tutorial for using quadpy is can be found in the following \hyperlink{notebook}{https://nbviewer.org/github/Sguha2802/Quadpy/blob/6a0222dd585a98c8ea74caab7e3a09fce11dc53f/Quadpy-Tutorial.ipynb}:
+A tutorial for using quadpy is can be found in the following notebook: {https://nbviewer.org/github/Sguha2802/Quadpy/blob/6a0222dd585a98c8ea74caab7e3a09fce11dc53f/Quadpy-Tutorial.ipynb}